 Requirements for a Major in History, Concentration in Foreign Service: Programs are individually planned with the student's advisor and prepare individuals for careers in the State Department and the intelligence community.
 In addition to required courses, students will be encouraged to elect courses in the areas of economics, languages, management, geography, and related fields.

 History Courses (Undergraduate)

-For information on the Liberal Arts and Sciences Curriculum (LASC), see page 36.
+See LASC section for information on the Liberal Arts and Sciences Curriculum (LASC).

 HI 103 World Civilization I